ehtesham1996/DataStructuresGui/README.md

 The instructional tool takes the form of a typical desktop GUI type application.

-Following are the five struture are used
+Following are the five struture are used.

-1.Stack
+1. Stack
-2.Tree
+2. Tree
-3.Set
+3. Set
-4.List
+4. List
-5.Queue
+5. Queue

 # Usages
 Just import the files to netbeans or eclipse